portrait of aging woman in city street

 Get Started

-What is “Wet type” of Macular Degeneration
+What is “Wet” Macular Degeneration?

 Wet AMD arises when new, abnormal blood vessels leak blood and cause scarring of the macula.
 If caught early, wet AMD can be treated, but vision loss happens much faster than dry AMD.